Igal Naor

-Igal Naor (יגאל נאור; born 25 June 1958) is an Israeli-Iraqi actor, sometimes credited as Yigal Naor.
+Igal Naor (יגאל נאור; born 25 June 1958) is an Israeli actor, sometimes credited as Yigal Naor.

+Biography

 Naor was born in Givatayim, Israel, to Mizrahi Jewish parents from Iraq.
 He has appeared in the American films Munich, Green Zone and Rendition.
 Naor portrayed Saddam Hussein in the four-episode House of Saddam television docudrama from BBC and HBO (2008), in an acclaimed performance.
-In Season 5, Episode 4 of Homeland, he portrays General Youssef, a high-ranking Syrian military officer whom the CIA wants to install in place of Syrian President Bashar Al-Assad.
+In Season 5, Episode 4 of Homeland, he portrays General Youssef, a high-ranking Syrian military officer whom the CIA wants to install in place of Syrian President Bashar al-Assad.
 He also appeared in the Netflix series, Fauda.